 There are some good, locally-owned riverside hotels in Hsipaw, from where it's possible to walk for just a couple of hours or take a full-day trek to waterfalls and riverside monasteries.

 For longer treks, one of the best options is to head into the hills for an overnight stay in a pretty Palaung village.
 The accommodation is again simple, but as in the monastery options, you have a mattress, a blanket and a mosquito net — and the food prepared by your porters will definitely be a highlight of your trip.

 It's likely that your guide will have been a novice monk in a monastery.
 Almost all Burmese men have a spell in a monastery, returning throughout their life to invest more time to their faith.
 Many will first visit as a child with their father.
 A number of the guides I’ve met have had short breaks from guiding in the past to return to their monastery, and they enjoy recollecting their experiences.

-I also found it interesting to discover that Burma has many nuns who have chosen to dedicate their life to the Buddhist faith.
+I also found it interesting to discover that Myanmar has many nuns who have chosen to dedicate their life to the Buddhist faith.
 Like their male counterparts, they also shave their heads but wear pink robes instead of orange.
-For women in Burma, the choice to become a nun is very much for life.
+For women in Myanmar, the choice to become a nun is very much for life.

 Trekking to the Padaung villages near Loikaw

 The green hills of Shan State and the arid lands of Kayah meet at Loikaw, where mountain views frame communities of Burmese minority tribes.

 Though this is generally a lesser-visited area, due to the distances involved and the fact that accommodation options are more basic, it’s where you can visit the Padaung villages.
 The women demonstrate their family’s wealth by wearing multiple gold or copper rings around their necks, which gradually lengthen them.
 The Padaung also take great pride in their music and songs, and traditional guitar music often drifts through the villages.